steveabner/Helpdesk-Homelab/README.md

 ### 🖥️ Join the User PC to the Domain

-- I set up a new Windows 10 VM in VirtualBox for John Smith.
-Next, I'll launch VirtualBox and start the VM.
+- I set up new Windows 10 VMs in VirtualBox for John Smith and Jane Doe.
+Next, I'll start John's VM.

 - On John Smith's machine, I'll right-click `Start` and click `System`